 Angela Yang is a digital and print reporter with a passion for highlighting systemic inequities through narrative storytelling that humanizes the numbers.
-Born and raised in California, she is a junior at Boston University pursuing a dual degree in journalism and international relations.
+Born and raised in California, she is a rising senior at Boston University pursuing a dual degree in journalism and international relations.

-This semester, Angela is working at NBC News as a writer for its diversity-focused verticals: NBC Asian America, NBCBLK, NBC Latino and NBC Out.
-Come summer, she’ll cover careers and leadership as a reporting intern for The Wall Street Journal.
+This summer, she’s covering careers and work as a reporting intern for The Wall Street Journal.
 And as a freelancer, she fact-checks “Proof,” a Webby Award-winning podcast by America’s Test Kitchen.

-I just completed a semester working full-time at The Boston Globe as a business correspondent, writing multiple front-page stories during my stint.
-This past summer, I stayed on full-time at GBH, a Boston NPR station, to produce its radio news program Under the Radar with Callie Crossley after interning there for the spring.
+Last fall, I worked full-time at The Boston Globe as a business correspondent, writing multiple front-page stories during my stint.
+And this past summer, I stayed on full-time at GBH, a Boston NPR station, to produce its radio news program Under the Radar with Callie Crossley after interning there for the spring.

 During the spring of 2021, I published an article in Poynter examining systemic barriers in the journalism industry that drive low-income reporters out, and spearheaded a data investigation for CBS Boston about the distribution of Paycheck Protection Program loans in Boston.
 I was also a recipient of ProPublica’s 2021 Diversity Scholarship.